RemainNA/auraxis-bot/README.md

 Subscribes the channel to notifications of continent unlocks on the specified server.

 #### /unsubscribe unlocks [server]

 Unsubscribes the channel from the above notifications.

-#### /subscribe twitter [wrel/planetside]

-Subscribes the channel to live Tweet notifications from the specified account.

-#### /unsubscribe twitter [wrel/planetside]

-Unsubscribes the channel from the above notifications.